MapPFN: Learning Causal Perturbation Maps in Context

-In this work, we propose to meta-learn perturbation maps using a set of interventional distributions as context conditioning, enabling a diffusion transformer to infer perturbation effects via in-context adaptation.
-Building on the recent success of prior-data fitted networks (PFNs) \citep{muller_transformers_2024} in tabular prediction \citep{hollmann_accurate_2025, hollmann_tabpfn_2023, qu_tabicl_2025} and causal inference \citep{robertson_do-pfn_2025, balazadeh_causalpfn_2025, ma_foundation_2025}, we introduce PFNs for perturbation prediction with a multi-experiment input to achieve foundational perturbation model pretraining on synthetic data.
-Different to standard PFN training, our task requires the prediction of a distribution of vectors, for which we adopt the Multimodal Diffusion Transformer (MMDiT) architecture \citep{esser_scaling_2024}.
-We show that conditioning on pre- and multiple post-perturbation distributions improves performance over models that only use a pre-perturbation distribution with a query treatment identifier.
-Pretrained exclusively on synthetic data, \modelname identifies differentially expressed genes without any fine-tuning, performing on par with methods trained directly on real single-cell data.
-Fine-tuned, it achieves further improvements across perturbation datasets~\citep{frangieh_multimodal_2021}.
+In this work, we propose to meta-learn perturbation maps from a multi-experiment input of observational and interventional distributions, enabling a diffusion transformer to infer perturbation effects via in-context learning.
+Building on the recent success of prior-data fitted networks (PFNs) \citep{muller_transformers_2022} in tabular prediction \citep{hollmann_accurate_2025, hollmann_tabpfn_2023, qu_tabicl_2025} and causal inference \citep{robertson_do-pfn_2025, balazadeh_causalpfn_2025, ma_foundation_2025}, we introduce the first PFN for perturbation prediction, pre-trained on data generated from a synthetic biological prior.
+In contrast to standard PFN training, our task requires predicting a distribution of vectors, for which we adopt the Multimodal Diffusion Transformer (MMDiT) \citep{esser_scaling_2024} architecture.
+We show that conditioning on pre- and multiple post-perturbation distributions improves performance over models that only condition on a pre-perturbation distribution with a query treatment identifier.
+Pre-trained exclusively on synthetic data, MapPFN recovers differentially expressed genes, performing on par with methods trained on real single-cell data.
+Fine-tuned, it achieves further improvements across perturbation datasets~\citep{frangieh_multimodal_2021,papalexi_characterizing_2021}.

 \paragraph{Our Contributions}